Taking you by the hand every step

 Can I open the windows in a Passive House?

-Yes you can open the windows if you should so wish just as you would in any house.
+Yes you can open the windows just as you would in any house.
 The only difference is that you won’t need to open the windows.
 The ventilation system will provide the right amount of fresh air to each room but rooms can still get stuffy from time to time or you may just want to be more connected to the outside so open away!.

 Does Passive House cost more?

-Investing in a Passive House costs 10-20% more than a code-compliant home, similar to purchasing a highly tuned electric car.
+Investing in a Passive House costs 10-20% more than a code-compliant home, similar to purchasing a electric car over a combustion alternative.
 However, the lower running cost over time can limit exposure to energy market volatility.
 Borland Architecture is working to minimise additional costs, with the goal of constructing a Passive House at the same price as a traditional build.
-Health and comfort benefits, as well as increased home value, are important considerations.
-In Victoria, energy-efficient homes have sold for 24% more than others, according to the following 2022 Domain article.
+Health and comfort benefits, as well as increased market value, are important considerations.
+In Victoria, energy-efficient homes have sold for 28.8% more than others, according to the following 2023 Domain article.
+That equates to an average premium of $241,750!

 How quiet are Passive Houses?